Back to top

 How do I request an Emergency Hearing?

-Step One: A verified Complaint (lawsuit) with a separate, verified Motion for Emergency Hearing must be filed with the Clerk of Superior Court to get a Judge assignment.
-Some Judges prefer to hear their own such motions.
-The Clerk of Superior Court is located on the First Floor, Cobb Superior Court Building.
+Step One: A verified Complaint (lawsuit) with a separate, verified Motion for Emergency Hearing must be filed with the Clerk of Superior Court to get a judge assignment.
 The Motion for Emergency Hearing may be hand-written.
 It should explain why the case cannot wait for the first available date with the assigned Judge and needs to be heard as an emergency.

-Step Four: The Presiding Judge and the Staff Attorney will review the verified Complaint and Motion for Emergency Hearing to determine whether the issues authorize an emergency hearing.
+Step Four: The Presiding Judge and the Staff Attorney will review the verified Complaint and Motion for Emergency Hearing to determine whether the issues warrant an emergency hearing.

-Step Five: If the Presiding Judge determines the case should be heard on an emergency basis, the Presiding Judge will issue a separate Rule Nisi (an Order to appear before the Presiding Judge) specifying the date, time, and courtroom.
+Step Five: If the Presiding Judge determines the case should be heard on an emergency basis, the Presiding Judge will issue a separate hearing order specifying the date, time, and courtroom.

 Step Six: Legal Service on the opposing party is required.
-The moving party (the person/persons requesting the emergency hearing) has the responsibility of seeing that the opposing party is personally served with the lawsuit and hearing date.
+The Movant has the responsibility of seeing that the opposing party is personally served with the lawsuit and hearing date.

 PLEASE NOTE: